 You can save a small fortune eating in the RV during your travels, instead of going out for meals all the time, plus it’s healthier!
 Best of all, you can enjoy your meals in much more scenic locations.
 Like on our last morning when Marc cooked up a southwestern style scramble breakfast and we sat to eat right outside the RV, by the water in Key West!

-Most people end up spending a lot more of their travel budget on food and eating out.
+Most people end up spending a lot more of their travel budget on food and eating out when staying in hotels.
 When you travel in an RV, your food expense is likely to be closer to what you would have spent if you were at home.

 12 Florida RV Road Trip Travel Highlights